dmfay/massive-js/options.md

 The `decompose` option takes a schema which represents the desired output structure.
 A schema is a JavaScript object with a few specific properties, and which may contain further schemas.

 * `pk` (for "primary key") specifies the field in the resultset which uniquely identifies the entity represented by this schema.
+Decomposition currently only supports unary primary keys and does not work with compound keys.
 * `columns` is either a map of fields in the resultset (keys) to fields in the output entity (values), or an array of field names if they do not need to be transformed.
 * `array` is only usable on schemas nested at least one level deep.
 If `true`, the entities this schema represents are considered a collection instead of a nested object.